-9.1 Call and Connection Security Considerations
+9.1.
+Call and Connection Security Considerations

 Call setup is vulnerable to attacks both of spoofing and denial of service.
-Since Call setup uses Notify messages, the process can be protected by the use of the Integrity object to secure those messages as described in [RFC2205] and [RFC3473].
+Since Call setup uses Notify messages, the process can be protected by the use of the INTEGRITY object to secure those messages as described in [RFC2205] and [RFC3473].
 Deployments where security is a concern SHOULD use this mechanism.

-Implementations and deployments MAY additionally protect the Call setup exchange using end-to-end security mechanisms such as those provided by IPsec (see [RFC2402] and [RFC2406]), or using RSVP security [RFC2747].
+Implementations and deployments MAY additionally protect the Call setup exchange using end-to-end security mechanisms such as those provided by IPsec (see [RFC4302] and [RFC4303]), or using RSVP security [RFC2747].

-Note, additionally, that the process of independent Call establishment, where the Call is set up separately from the LSPs, may be used to apply an extra level of authentication and policy for the end-to-end LSPs above that which is available with Call-less, hop-by-hop LSP setup.
+Note, additionally, that it would be desirable to use the process of independent Call establishment, where the Call is set up separately from the LSPs, to apply an extra level of authentication and policy for the end-to-end LSPs above that which is available with Call-less, hop-by-hop LSP setup.
+However doing so will require additional work to set up security associations between the peer and the call manager that meet the requirements of [RFC4107].
+The mechanism described in this document is expected to meet this use case when combined with this additional work.
+Application of this mechanism to the authentication and policy use case prior to standardization of a security solution is inappropriate and outside the current applicability of the mechanism.

 The frequency of Call establishment is application dependent and hard to generalize.
 Key exchange for Call-related message exchanges is therefore something that should be configured or arranged dynamically in different deployments according to the advice in [RFC4107].
 Note that the remote RSVP-TE signaling relationship between Call endpoints is no different from the signaling relationship between LSRs that establish an LSP.
 That is, the LSRs are not necessarily IP-adjacent in the control plane in either case.
-Thus key exchange should be regarded as a remote procedure, not a single hop procedure.
+Thus, key exchange should be regarded as a remote procedure, not a single hop procedure.
 There are several procedures for automatic remote exchange of keys, and IKEv2 [RFC4306] is particularly suggested in [RFC3473].